elight/fdd/slides.md

 !NOTES
 * Listen to your frustration
 * Frustration =~ pain/suffering
-* Expectation out of alignment w/ Reality
+* Suffering is a teacher
-* Which is wrong?
-E or R?
+* Expectation out of alignment w/ Reality: which one is right?

 !SLIDE bottom-left